shivam0307/Company-Profit-Prediction/README.md

 # Company-s-Profit-Prediction
-In This Model, we are analyzing the profit for a Company by using it's Spends in various Sectors using the Regression Technique of Machine Learning.
+In This Model, we are analyzing the profit for a Company by using it's Spend in R&D, Administration and Marketing in different States.
+For this, I am using the Regression Technique of Machine Learning.